pelagios/pelagios.github.io/content/_activities/gazetteer.md

 ---

-The Gazetteer Activity works to foster a diverse and interconnected set of universal place identifiers.
+Works to foster a diverse and interconnected set of universal place identifiers.

 <img src="/assets/mainimage.jpg"/>